Wasserstein normalized autoencoder for anomaly detection: The Wasserstein normalized autoencoder

 \subsection{The Wasserstein distance as a measure of outlier reconstruction}

 The failure mode described at the end of Section~\ref{sec:nae_training} is a consequence of the fact that the energy difference is unable to distinguish the two cases shown in Fig.~\ref{fig:nae_mode_collapse}.
 In fact, no stopping condition based solely on combinations of positive and negative energies was found to be a good indicator of the start of this mode collapse.
 In other words, without explicitly monitoring the AUC during training, there is no clear stopping condition; choosing a stopping condition based on the AUC, however, violates the principle of unsupervised learning.
-In order to overcome this problem, a different metric is used: the Wasserstein distance $W$ (also known as the earth mover's distance) from Eq.~\eqref{eq:emd_primal} between the probability distribution of the training data \pdata and the probability distribution learned by the network \ptheta, in analogy to what was applied successfully to generative adversarial networks~\cite{Arjovsky:2017fjr}:
+In order to overcome this problem, a different metric is used: the 1-Wasserstein distance $W$ (also known as the earth mover's distance) from Eq.~\eqref{eq:emd_primal} between the probability distribution of the training data \pdata and the probability distribution learned by the network \ptheta, in analogy to what was applied successfully to generative adversarial networks~\cite{Arjovsky:2017fjr}:

-The Wasserstein distance is found to be a good indicator of the start of the mode collapse, as seen in Fig.~\ref{fig:nae_logcosh} around epoch 4000: the Wasserstein distance increases significantly when this collapse occurs and the AUC decreases.
-The kink in the Wasserstein distance, quantified as the point in which its derivative changes by more than a given threshold, is then identified as a stopping condition for the training of the NAE.
+The 1-Wasserstein distance is chosen for consistency with other machine learning applications, which use this distance rather than any other $p$-Wasserstein distance because the Kantorovich-Rubinstein duality is only known to hold for $p = 1$.
+Experiments using the 2-Wasserstein distance demonstrated similar performance.
+This metric is expected to solve the problem of outlier reconstruction by measuring the distance between the \ptheta and \pdata distributions directly in the input feature space.
+By minimizing $W(\pdata, \ptheta)$, these two probability distributions are forced to match, which prevents feature space regions distinct from \pdata from having low reconstruction error, achieving the desired behavior illustrated in Fig.~\ref{fig:nae_mode_collapse} (left).
+The Wasserstein distance is, indeed, found to be a good indicator of the start of the mode collapse, as seen in Fig.~\ref{fig:nae_logcosh} around epoch 4000: the Wasserstein distance increases significantly when this collapse occurs and the AUC decreases.
+The point where the Wasserstein distance increases, which can be quantified as the point where its numerical derivative exceeds an empirical threshold for the first time during the training, can then be identified as a stopping condition for the training of the NAE.
 It is worth stressing that the Wasserstein distance, calculated from the positive and negative samples, is completely agnostic to the signal, and yet it is found to be closely correlated with the performance of the NAE as an outlier detector.
 With this prescription, the NAE is able to successfully learn the \ttbar distribution and effectively detect the signal, as shown in Fig.~\ref{fig:nae_errors_emd_auc_logcosh}.